gazebosim/gz-sim/tutorials/shadow_texture_size.md

 The shadow texture size can be changed for the GUI with the usage of the Minimal Scene GUI plugin in the SDF.

+Currently, light type is restricted to only directional light.
+As a scene should typically have at most one directional light (representing the sun), this will ensure that an increase in shadow texture size does not increase VRAM too much.

 ### Example usage for the GUI

 Let's change the shadow texture size for directional light with the SDF file below.
 (The finished SDF file can be viewed [here](https://github.com/gazebosim/gz-sim/blob/main/examples/worlds/shadow_texture_size.sdf).)